 Spark NLP is under active development by a full core team, in addition to community contributions.
 We release about twice a month – there were 25 new releases in 2018.
 We welcome contributions of code, documentation, models or issues – please start by looking at the existing issues on GitHub.

 Ready to start?
-Go to the Spark NLP Homepage for the quick start guide, documentation, and samples.
+Go to install Spark NLP for the quick start guide, documentation, and samples.

 Got questions?
 The homepage has a big blue button that invites you to join the Slack NLP Slack Channel.
 Us and the rest of the community are there every day to help you succeed.